-Departing from Banff hotels and traveling east along the Trans-Canada highway the first stop will be at the Chiniki Stony gallery.
-An interpretive gallery with a history of first nations relationship with the land.
+Departing from Banff hotels and traveling east along the Trans-Canada highway the first stop will be at the Chiniki Stoney gallery an interpretive gallery with a history of first nations relationship with the land.

 Tour includes transportation, all entry fees and classic Cowboy lunch.

-Cost per person $135.00 CAD + gst
+Cost per person $239.00 PP CAD + gst

-- 08:15-08:45 pick up guests from Banff Hotels
+- 08:15-08:45: Pick up guests from Banff Hotels.

-Attention International Travellers, due to Covid-19 please contact us directly at firstname.lastname@example.org.
+Custom dates for private groups welcome, please contact us directly at firstname.lastname@example.org.